Like Your Calendar? Thank the Catholic Church

 The peculiar event was not some medieval miracle but was, in fact, an effort by the Church to bring about a badly needed change to time.
 Having decreed months before that a reform of the calendar was essential for the good of Western civilization, Pope Gregory XIII (r.
 1572-1585) implemented a new calendar on the night of October 4.
-The next day, part of the massive fix of the Julian calendar, was not counted as October 5 but October 15, 1582.
+The next day, part of the massive fix of the Julian calendar, was counted not as October 5, but October 15, 1582.
 The calendar reform proved one of the most important and impressive accomplishments for the progress of Europe in the whole of the Renaissance.

 The most influential, not to mention widely adopted, effort to solve the dilemma was the Julian calendar, introduced by Julius Caesar in 45 B.C. to replace the longstanding Roman calendar that had grown hopelessly inaccurate by the use of the lunar year and the intercalary month.
 His idea, with a little help from Sosigenes, an Alexandrine astronomer, was to create a solar calendar with months of fixed lengths.
-Rather than try to introduce a gentle change, Caesar instituted what became called the “year of confusion” by adding 90 days to the year to realign the months of the Roman calendar with the seasons.
-The first Julian year commenced with January 1, 46 B.C. and the 708th year from the foundation of the city.
+Rather than try to introduce a gentle change, Caesar instituted what became called the “year of confusion” by adding ninety days to the year to realign the months of the Roman calendar with the seasons.
+The first Julian year commenced with January 1, 46 B.C., the 708th year from the foundation of the city.

 The Julian calendar remained in use throughout the entire history of the Roman Empire.
 The Church naturally adopted it in the development of the liturgical calendar.
 Easter was placed on the first Sunday after the first full moon after the vernal (spring) equinox.
 Obviously, then, the calculation of the equinox assumed considerable and understandable importance.
-If the equinox was wrong, then Easter was celebrated on the wrong day and the placement of most of the other observances—such as the starts of Lent and Pentecost—would also be in error.
+If the equinox was wrong, then Easter was celebrated on the wrong day, and the placement of most of the other observances—such as the starts of Lent and Pentecost—would also be in error.

 Pope Sixtus IV (r.
-1471-1484) made the first effort to reform the calendar, hiring the astronomer Johann Müller who, unfortunately, was murdered soon after.
+1471-1484) made the first effort to reform the calendar, hiring the astronomer Johann Müller, who, unfortunately, was murdered soon after.
 As the work of other astronomers could not gain universal acceptance owing to problems of competing national interests and varying opinions, the Church remained the best chance of promulgating a definitive solution to a growing crisis.

-Pope St. Pius V introduced a new breviary in 1568 and missal in 1570 in keeping with the mandate of the Council of Trent, and both of the new texts included adjustments to the lunar tables and the leap-year system.
+Pope St. Pius V introduced a new breviary in 1568 and missal in 1570 in keeping with the mandate of the Council of Trent, and both of the new texts included adjustments to the lunar tables and the leap year system.
 The problem of Easter, however, remained, as did the basic difficulties with the Julian calendar.